CHTC/chtc-website-source/_uw-research-computing/docker-jobs.md

 requires installation to a specific location, or 3) "hard-codes" paths into the installation.

-CHTC (and the OS Pool) have capabilities to access and start containers and run jobs inside them.
+CHTC has capabilities to access and start containers and run jobs inside them.
 This guide shows how to do this for [Docker](https://www.docker.com/what-docker) containers.